 In the cats’ presence, I ask Lazarus to comply with being fed in his crate, and he’s very good about doing this.
 I’ve seen how swiftly and expertly my cats can swat a bite of food clean out of this sweet dog’s mouth!
 They can even reach a foreleg all the way to the center of his cage, to shovel kibble out of the bowl.
 Really, these guys should be auditioning for National Geographic.

 So I supervise the crate-feeding by standing by until Laz is finished eating — and when the kibble is in the other bowl, I make sure Laz is either in the other room with his dog friends or in his crate until the cats are done noshing.

 The felines have unanimously voted with their paws as to their favorite place to take a cat-nap: On Laz’s Crypton bed.
 (Perhaps it’s retribution for Laz stealing their catnip toys twice too many times?)
 I’ve since acquired an identical extra dog bed so everyone in my furry family has a nice, comfy sleeping spot.
 I also make sure to make plenty of cardboard boxes available for those times when the kitties need a plain, brown hideaway that’s too small for big ol’ Laz to usurp.

-Is it reigning cats and dogs in your animal house?
+How do you deal with cats and dogs in apartments?
 What steps do you take to cope?
 Let us know in the comments!